2025-ilaria/project-/llm-prompts.md

 ## 5️⃣ Missing information: Type of architecture

-Property dc: type

-Using a few-shot prompting technique, we asked both ChatGPT and Gemini which would be the best description under the property dc:type,  considering the example of Teatro comunale di Bologna
+Using a **few-shot prompting technique**, we asked both ChatGPT and Gemini which would be the best description under the property dc:type, considering the example of Teatro comunale di Bologna.

 ### [ChatGPT](https://chat.openai.com/)